CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     return db_place
 ```

 These three methods are responsible for getting a single `Place`, getting all the `Place`s, and creating a new `Place`.

 The first parameter is always `db`: it's type is a SqlAlchemy session.
-The rest of the parameters depend on what you're going to do.
-For retrieving a single place, you just need the `place_id`.
-For creating a place, you want the entire Pydantic `Place` model (not the DBPlace model!) so you can create a record from it.
-For retrieving all places you don't need any more information, you just return all the `Place`s in the database.
+The rest of the parameters depend on what you're going to do:

+1. For retrieving a single place, you just need the `place_id`.
+2. For creating a place, you want the entire Pydantic `Place` model so you can create a record from it.
+3. For retrieving all places you don't need any more information, you just return all the `Place`s in the database.

-Finally you should add some views to tie it all together so you can create and view some places!
+Finally you should define some routes to perform the actions we need.

 Replace the `create_place_view` method you created earlier with the following code:

 ```python
 @app.post('/places/', response_model=Place)